wraithlight/wraithlight-mono/docs/guides/test-reports.md

 Since there is no way to test interfaces in `jest` and it would not make sense at all we are skipping this for now.
 Same applies to const files.

+In case when the package contains types and constants only, add `"passWithNoTests": true` to the respective `jest.config.js`.